kohlivrinda/kohlivrinda/ReadMe.md

 # 👋 Hello, I’m Vrinda :)

-I write code and enjoy research problems.
+I write code and enjoy wracking my brains on research problems.
 I have a bachelor's in Computer Science too!
 Here’s what I’m up to:

 - 💼 **Machine Learning Engineer @ Gloroots**